-This statistical release includes house building statistics presented at Local Enterprise Partnership level.
+House building statistics are reported at Local Enterprise Partnership level and can be found in the house building live tables.
 Local Enterprise Partnerships are partnerships between local authorities and businesses, initially formed in 2011.
 A list of the local authority districts covered by Local Enterprise Partnerships can be found here: